LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 # 2 Installation

 ## 2.1 Installing a new server
-1. To install the FHIR server, build or download the `fhir-install` zip installed (e.g. `fhir-server-distribution.zip` or `fhir-install-4.0.0-rc1-20191014-1610`).
+1. To install the FHIR server, build or download the `fhir-install` zip installer (e.g. `fhir-server-distribution.zip` or `fhir-install-4.0.0-rc1-20191014-1610`).
 The Maven build creates the zip package under `fhir-install/target`.
 Alternatively, releases will be made available from the [Releases tab](https://github.com/ibm/fhir/releases).

 2. Unzip the `.zip` package into a clean directory (referred to as `fhir-installer` here):